pawel-antoniuk/appendix-spatial-correlation-aes-2023/README.md

 ## Structure
 The repository is organized as follows:
-- [models](models) - the deep learning models that were trained in the study
 - [scripts](scripts) - scripts used in the development of the deep learning algorithm: finding hyperparameters, model traning, evaluation, visualization, and statistical calculations

 ## Dependencies